ChingFanSheu/mvsa/MABS10/Exercises_10.md

 ## Problem 1

-For a poll of a random sample of 1,600 voting-age British citizens, 944 indicated approval of the Prime Minister’s performance in office.
-Six months later, of these same 1,600 people, 880 indicated approval.
+For a poll of a random sample of 1,600 voting-age British citizens, 794 indicated approval of the Prime Minister’s performance in office for the first and the follow-up survey six months later.
+Of these same 1,600 people, 150 indicated approval in the first survey but disapproval in the second; 86 people indicated disapproval first then approval later;
+570 people indicated disapproval both times.
 Four different models are used to account for the data set with the R codes given below.
-Explain the similaries and differences in the output.
+Identify and explain the similarities and differences in the output for each of the four different models.

 ``` r
 # construct the data set